-- location of traditional territory (including maps where available); - traditional uses currently practiced or practiced in recent history; - location of reserves and communities; - location of hunting camps, cabins and traditional gathering or teaching grounds; - fish, wildlife, birds, plants or other natural resources of importance for traditional use; - places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - access and travel routes for conducting traditional practices; - frequency, duration or timing of traditional practices; and - cultural values associated with the area affected by the project and the traditional uses identified.
+- location of traditional territory (including maps where available); - traditional uses currently practiced or practiced in recent history; - location and size of reserves and communities; - location of permanent, seasonal or temporary hunting camps, cabins and traditional gathering or teaching grounds; - fish, wildlife, birds, plants or other natural resources of importance for traditional use; - places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - access and travel routes for conducting traditional practices; - frequency, duration or timing of traditional practices; and - cultural values associated with the area affected by the project and the traditional uses identified.

-Baseline information for health and socio-economic conditions will include the functioning and health of the socio-economic environment, encompassing a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities.
+Baseline information for health 13 and socio-economic conditions will encompass a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities.
 Specific aspects that will be considered include, but are not limited to: